Namalabharath/book-store-app-frontend/README.md

 ## 🆘 Support

-For support, email [your-email@example.com] or create an issue on GitHub.
+For support, create an issue on GitHub.

 ---